Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 The rent is usually paid monthly upfront on the first day of the month.

-Since the onset of the COVID-19 pandemic, tenants in the retail, leisure and hotel industries have requested that pandemics be included as a force majeure for payment of rent.
+Since the onset of the COVID-19 pandemic, tenants in the retail, leisure and hotel industries have requested that pandemics be included as a force majeure for payment of rent, but so far such matters have been negotiated between tenants and landlords, and no governmental action has been taken to address the issue.

 The rent payable remains the same for the whole lease period, unless otherwise agreed.
 It is customary market practice to agree on adjustment of the rent in accordance with the Finnish cost-of-living index, entitling the landlord to increase the rent annually or biannually, provided that the index value has increased in comparison to the preceding year.